wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 T> {lang="html",linenos=off}
 T> 	<a href="{% url 'rango:about' %}">About</a>
 T>
-T> Where the colon in the `url` command separates the namespace from the URL name.
+T> where the colon in the `url` command separates the namespace from the URL name.
 T> Of course, this is an advanced feature for when multiple apps are in presence - but it is a useful trick to know when things start to scale up.

 ## Dealing with Repetition
 While pretty much every professionally made website that you use will have a series of repeated components (such as page headers, sidebars, and footers, for example), repeating the HTML for each of these repeating components is not a particularly wise way to handle this.
 What if you wanted to change part of your website's header?
 You'd need to go through *every* page and change each copy of the header to suit.
 That could take a long time - and allow the possibility for human error to creep in.

-Instead of spending (or wasting!) large amounts of time copying and pasting your HTML markup, we can minimise repetition in our codebase by employing *template inheritance* provided by Django's template language.
+Instead of spending (or wasting!) large amounts of time copying and pasting your HTML markup, we can minimise repetition in Rango's codebase by employing *template inheritance* provided by Django's template language.

 The basic approach to using inheritance in templates is as follows.